-Risk Rationale/Comments: Robinson, Ms Jo reviewed this risk in 12 Oct 2023.
+Risk Rationale/Comments: Robinson, Ms Jo reviewed this risk in 01 Feb 2024.
+[01/02/2024 12:45:23 Jo Robinson] Dependence on supplementary staff to fill workforce gaps continues to present a major financial risk to the organisation.
+Service redesign continues and this is mitigating some of the risk.
 [12/10/2023 16:22:43 Jo Robinson] Recruitment and retention continues to be difficult in remote areas of Shetland including islands with small populations. service redesign is underway to mitigate this.

 [13/02/2023 15:13:45 Brian Chittick] Change of risk away from access just in remote areas to access across the organisation which would cover Acute access as well as community health services.
 [16/08/2022 12:29:27 Andrew Humphrey] Some services are already demonstrating access problems.
-[13/06/2019 14:58:43 Jo Robinson] Lack of detailed information on personal experience of access to services from all areas services from all ar cas
+[13/06/2019 14:58:43 Jo Robinson] Lack of detailed information on personal experience of access to services from all areas